akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 1. Select the profile you would like to automate
 1. Click `Edit` in the top right corner
 1. Click `Properties`
-1. Under "Type", select `Amazon S3`
+1. Under "Type", select `Microsoft Azure`
 1. Fill in all mandatory fields: `Filepath`, `Region`, `Bucket name`, `Key` and `Secret`
 1. Click `Save` in the top right corner of the screen